Victoria University of Wellington: Early days

 While Victoria College had been legally founded with a grant, a council and a number of students, it had no physical property for the first decade of its existence.
-Early courses were held at Wellington Girls High School as well as the Technical School building on Victoria Street.
+Early courses were held at Wellington Girls' High School and the Technical School building on Victoria Street.

 The professors set about creating a unique identity for the college.
-The somewhat fitting motto "Sapientia magis auro desideranda" was adopted in 1902.
-In 1903, the college adopted a badge and coat of arms featuring three crowns, the stars of the southern cross and the crest of the namesake of Wellington.
-It was at this time that the colours of the college were chosen; dark green and gold, taking inspiration of the colours of the nearby gorse covered Tinakori Hill.
+The motto "Sapientia magis auro desideranda" was adopted in 1902.
+In 1903, the college adopted a badge and coat of arms featuring three crowns, the stars of the Southern Cross and the crest of its namesake Wellington.
+It was at this time that the colours of the college were chosen; dark green and gold, taking inspiration of the colours of the nearby gorse-covered Tinakori Hill.

-In 1903 the council intended to establish a professorship in law, ‘with a desire of to making the Law School at Wellington the most complete in the Colony’, as soon as financially possible.
-The college appointed a fifth professor, in modern languages – selecting the Oxford educated Anglo-German George von Zedlitz.
-Zelditz was joined by a newly appointed New Zealand-educated biology professor Harry Borrer Kirk.
+In 1903 the council intended to establish a professorship in law, 'with a desire of making the Law School at Wellington the most complete in the Colony', as soon as financially possible.
+The college appointed a fifth professor, in modern languages – selecting the Oxford-educated Anglo-German George von Zedlitz, who was joined by newly appointed New Zealand-educated biology professor Harry Borrer Kirk.